Atlas975/Notes/Networking/Internet_infrastructure.md

 - Stores data and returns data to logic tier.
 - Data stored in DBMS, all database functions are handled here.

+## Internet structure
+- The structure of an internet can be divided into 3 core components
+- **Network edges**: the ends of a network, also known as hosts / end systems / clients, these are the end points of the internet, hosting applications on client devices, IOT and network servers
+- **Access networks**: wired / wireless communication links eg routers
+- **Network crore**
+- Interconnected routers in a network of networks
 # Protocols
 - The rules the sender, receiver and devices need to follow for effective data communication.
 - Part of **transport layer** of the OSI model